yellowdog/python-examples/README.md

 The **yd-create** and **yd-remove** commands operate on a list of one or more resource specification files in JSON (or Jsonnet) format.

 Each resource specification file can contain a single resource specification or a list of resource specifications.
 Different resource types can be mixed together in the same list.
-Resource specifications are processed in the order found in each list, and in the order of the resource specification files found on the command line.
+Resource specifications are generally processed in the order found in each list, and in the order of the resource specification files found on the command line.

+However, in the case of Compute Source Templates and Compute Requirement Templates, these are potentially resequenced such that:

+- In `yd-create` operations, all Compute Source Templates will be created/updated before any Compute Requirement Templates
+- In `yd-remove` operations, all Compute Requirement Templates will be removed before any Compute Source Templates

+This is for ease of use, because Compute Requirement Templates can depend on Compute Source Templates.

 Resource specification files can use **variable substitutions** just as in the case of Work Requirements.